kwodzicki/pywbgt/README.md

 A second limitation is that no formula for the natural wet bulb temperature is provided.
 Two algorithms for computing the natural wet bulb temperature are included to address this limitation: Malchaire (1976) and Hunter and Minyard (1999)
-Either of these algorithms can be selected when running the Dimilceli method.
+Either of these algorithms can be selected when running the Dimiceli method.

 After some testing, it was discovered that the psychrometric wet bulb algorithm provided by the Dimiceli method was not the most accurate.
 This has been addressed by providing the option to use the Stull (2011) algorithm instead of the Dimiceli wet bulb algorithm.

-By default the Dimiceli wet bulb and the Malcharie natural wet bulb algorithms are used.
+By default the Dimiceli wet bulb and the Malchaire natural wet bulb algorithms are used.

 ### Bernard and Pourmaghani